UoB-COMSM0166/github-intro/README.md

 ## 2. Create a repository

-Only one member of your team needs to complete this section but everyone should follow along with what they are doing.
+<ins>Only one member of your team needs to complete this section</ins> but everyone should follow along with what they are doing.

 1. In the upper-right corner of any page, select plus, then click New repository.